Rafael Reyes: Early life, explorer and businessman

 After finishing his studies at age 17, he and his siblings constituted an exports company called Hermanos Reyes (Spanish from the Reyes Brothers) that shipped Quina (Cinchona officinalis) from the isolated jungles of the Amazon rainforest and Putumayo River (Colombia) to Europe (Quina was used in the treatment of malaria).
+The headquarters for Hermanos Reyes was located on the Upper Putumayo River, at place named La Sofia which was the beginning of a section accessible by steamboats.
+This enterprise was the first company to establish a steamship service on the Putumayo River, and Reyes owned at least four steamships, that were named Tundama, Apihi, Larroque and Colombia which transported his company's produce.
+According to Reyes, his company explored the Napo, Putumayo and Caqueta Rivers, abolished the trafficking of slaves on the Putumayo River, established roads into the interior of Colombia and also fought against slave merchants.

 After his success in diverse and lengthy explorations, settling towns and discovering unknown rivers throughout the Amazon rainforest of Brazil, Peru, Ecuador and Colombia, the enterprise went into a decline in 1884: several ships sank down, workforce was diminished due to diseases and migration of personnel.
 Hermanos Reyes came to an end under dramatic circumstances after de death of his three brothers; Elías Reyes died of a heart condition, Enrique Reyes got the yellow fever, and Nestor Reyes, his younger brother, perished under gruesome circumstances in the Amazon, where he was eaten by the cannibalistic tribe of Witoto people.
+The steamship Tundama sank near La Sofia and the other surviving ships owned by Reyes were sold.
 After his brother’s death and the falling prices of Quina, the enterprise of the Reyes Brothers (Hermanos Reyes), came to an end.